vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Saturday 2026-02-14, I skipped all exercises to make time for an IRL meeting with a few people including two former work colleagues.

+## 2026-02-17: skipped jogging

+On Tuesday 2026-02-17, I skipped jogging so as not to delay my meal too much after already experiencing slight delays for other reasons.
+I did not have strength exercises due on this day.